kyma-project/test-infra/prow/images/README.md

 ```
   ├── bootstrap             # The generic image that contains Docker and gcloud
+  ├── bootstrap-helm        # The image that contains gcloud, Docker, and Helm
   ├── buildpack-golang      # The image for building Golang components
   ├── buildpack-node        # The image for building Node.js components
   └── cleaner               # The image with a script for cleaning SSH keys on service accounts in Google Cloud Storage